steinwurf/steinwurf-docs/source/faq.rst

 When are the lost symbols/packets recovered?
 ............................................

-Let's suppose the :math:`N:math:` packets were lost from a generation and the sender does not have any information about which packets were lost.
+Let's suppose the :math:`N` packets were lost from a generation and the sender does not have any information about which packets were lost.
 In this case, at least :math:`N` coded packets are required to recover them.
 Note that the packets will not be recovered one-by-one,